dsoprea/RijndaelPbkdf/pprp/resources/README.rst

 compatible with both Python2 *and* Python3.
 The same is true of the PBKDF2 key-expansion algorithm.

-The encryptor expects a source generator (which yields individual blocks).
+The encryptor takes a source generator (which yields individual blocks).
+There are source-generators provided for both data from a variable and data from a file.
+It is trivial if you'd like to write your own.
 The encryptor and decryptor functions are written as generators.
 Decrypted data has PKCS7 padding.
 A utility function is provided to trim this (*trim_pkcs7_padding*).

 The implementation includes Python2 and Python3 implementations of both Rijndael and PBKDF2, and chooses the version when loaded.

+The default block-size is 128-bits in order to be compatible with AES.

 This project is also referred to as *pprp*, which stands for "Pure Python Rijndael and PBKDF2".